-Press Release: Top Colleges Offer Free HS Courses
+Press Release: Top Colleges Offer Free Courses To HS Students

 NATIONAL EDUCATION EQUITY LAB, CARNEGIE CORPORATION OF NEW YORK, AND COMMON APP ANNOUNCE COLLABORATION

 WITH YALE UNIVERSITY, HOWARD UNIVERSITY, CORNELL UNIVERSITY, THE UNIVERSITY OF CONNECTICUT, ARIZONA STATE UNIVERSITY, AND HARVARD UNIVERSITY (INAUGURAL PILOT COURSE)